AlistairDriscoll/wafflehut/DEPLOYMENT.md

 To deploy locally, you will need to install all the technologies listed on the requirements.txt file, this means you need to open a terminal if you haven't got one open yet and type in the command 'pip3 install -r requirements.txt'

-Once the dependencies are installed, you will need to make a file in the main folder (the one that contains the manage.py file) called env.py and add the following:
+Once the dependencies are installed, you will need to make a file in the main directory (the main folder that contains the manage.py file) called env.py and add the following:

     import os